- This post contains affiliate links. Read more here.

 Author Rick Woodford demonstrates an easy Mutt Loaf recipe in this video:

 What to feed a puppy is going to differ a bit from their later years.
 As a general rule, dogs need to consume about 2-3% of their body weight per day.
-A younger dog, however, needs the high end of that figure (or a little more) during the rapid growth seasons.
+A younger dog, however, requires the high end of that figure (or a little more) during the rapid growth seasons.

-Cover that puppy breath with a peanut butter and honey concoction—or purchase a puppy-friendly treat that’s sized just for training.
+Cover that puppy breath with peanut butter and honey concoction—or purchase a puppy-friendly treat that’s sized just for training.

 For the budget-conscious, this recipe for puppy stew that should feed your growing canine family member for just a little over $2 a day.

-The best food for senior dogs will definitely include those fruits and vegetables, along with additions like wheat bran to help with constipation.
+The best food for senior dogs will definitely include those fruits and vegetables, along with additions like wheat bran, to help with constipation.

 For an aging immune system, Vitamin E and beta-carotene are essential.
 Supplements can be used, but they’re found organically in many seeds and vegetables.